-- Yeon-Pan Kim, AHC Secretariat
+- Yeon-Pan Kim, AHC Secretariat - APEC was founded in 1989 to promote economic cooperation and trade among APEC economies and now it has 21 economies as members.

-members.
 The APEC Harmonization Center(AHC) was established under the authority of APEC LSIF in APEC Committee on Trade and Investment(CTI).

-- The necessity of standards and regulatory harmonization in biotherapeutics were mentioned at the third APEC-LSIF meeting in 2005.
-A year after, it was called upon to harmonize regulations in health and medical products and prepare good manufacturing practices of international best standards of health and medical products.
-Korea proposed the establishment of the AHC at the 2008 forum.
-The proposal was approved at the APEC summit held in November 2008. - The AHC began its operation in June 2009 under KFDA(currently MFDS) to develop and provide training programs and nurture experts in cooperation with ICH and WHO. - The objectives of the AHC is to enhance international harmonization in production, supply, quality and safety management system of medicines and medical products in APEC economies. - He introduced the role of the AHC secretariat and AHC's activities, especially results of workshops. - The KPMA is responsible for operating the AHC secretariat because of (1) entering the global market (2) encouraging Korean pharmaceutical companies to reach out globally (3) utilizing the AHC effectively for the development of pharmaceutical industry. - He expects a significant role of the AHC in leading regulatory harmonization by exchanging experience and knowledge among international experts.
+- The AHC began its operation in June 2009 under KFDA(currently MFDS) to develop and provide training programs and nurture experts in cooperation with ICH and WHO. - The objectives of the AHC is to enhance international harmonization in production, supply, quality and safety management system of medicines and medical products in APEC economies - He introduced the role of the AHC secretariat and AHC's activities, especially results of workshops. - The KPMA is responsible for operating the AHC secretariat because of (1) entering the global market (2) encouraging Korean pharmaceutical companies to reach out globally (3) utilizing the AHC effectively for the development of pharmaceutical industry. - He expects a significant role of the AHC in leading regulatory harmonization by exchanging experience and knowledge among international experts.

 2. AHC's Role and Operation

-- Hye-Soo Kim,

-National Institute of Food and Drug Safety Evaluation(NIFDS)
+Hye-Soo Kim, National Institute of Food and Drug Safety Evaluation(NIFDS)

-- It was recognized that an educational center for regulatory Constant harmonization in medical products should be established in the APEC region which accounts for around 60% of the global trade.
+- It was recognized that an educational center for regulatory harmonization in medical products should be established in the APEC region which accounts for around 60% of the global trade.
 In addition, the AHC aims to stimulate the regional trade of medical products contributing to economic growth in the APEC region. - Korea became the host country of the AHC after the approval at the APEC summit in November 2008.
 The AHC has been playing a leading role in establishing a global network among regulators in the APEC region and offering training and education. - The AHC was founded under the MFDS in June 2009 for fostering professionals to develop health industry in the Asia-Pacific region. - The AHC's scope of works ranges from research, education, e-publication and international cooperation. - The AHC has helped to strengthen the international status of Korea in the APEC region and regulators' capacity of economies in Asia and Pacific region.
-Also, AHC set the foundation for regulatory harmonization in safety management for medical products. - The AHC orginizes workshops three to four times every year. - He explained the roles and functions of RHSC and LSIF. - He outlined the AHC development plans - Strategies - Education: Step up the role of the AHC headquarters for more effective international cooperation and efficiently operate the center for standard work procedures. - Research : Conduct survey on approval-related regulation, share the results and increase the number of survey on areas that travel eligible economies of APEC region need. - The goal of the AHC is to help Korea become a role model for economies as an education institute that mainly focuses on regulatory harmonization in APEC.
+Also, AHC set the foundation for regulatory harmonization in safety management for medical products. - The AHC orginizes workshops three to four times every year. - He explained the roles and functions of RHSC and LSIF. - He outlined the AHC development plans - Strategies - Education: Step up the role of the AHC headquarters for more effective international cooperation and efficiently operate the center for standard work procedures. - Research: Conduct survey on approval-related regulation, share the results and increase the number of survey on areas that travel eligible economies of APEC region need. - The goal of the AHC is to help Korea become a role model for economies as an education institute that mainly focuses on regulatory harmonization in APEC.